mauricelanghinrichs/memocell/docs/theory.rst

 now they 'encode' or 'induce' a whole set of states (each variable can be in any integer and then all states arises combinatorial)

+mention also MemoCell automatic symbolic derivation and metaprogramming features

+say we implement phase-type (and Erlang) now for different reactions (before we had more states that could have been anything); write again this phrase that a reaction is realised only with the final jump into the absorbing state / which executes the stochiometric change of the reaction, while all transitions between the transient states or variables are hidden (differentiation reaction between hidden variables of the same cell type that cannot be seen on the observable layer)

+maybe now also mention when we talk about cell numbers for the first time really (not just a single cell) that we deal with infinite sized integer systems, hence master equation for the whole process infinite dimensional and no solution can be directly obtained via matrix exp

 general master equation for Markov jump processes (continuous time, discrete state space); SEE NEW notes on Goodnotes: maybe remove this initial condition thing and directly write the general ME, starting from initial distribution p(w0, t0);